We may earn money or products from the companies mentioned in this post. Merci!

 Everything else we grew in our garden.
 No refrigeration.
 You bought it, grew it, prepared it, ate it.
 Done.
 Leftovers went into a pie safe in the cellar.
 But not for long.

 Years later…that day to day country life and home style cooking came in very handy when living “off the land” in third world countries.
 BUT…it did not prepare me at all for what I would have access to in the USA – supermarkets!
 Imagine that.
 True culture shock.

 It was a recipe for PIZZA that started the whole “I love cooking!” mindset.
 A made-from-scratch deep dish pizza.
 No sooner did I prepare it the first time, it would be years before I was anywhere near the required ingredients again.

 Can’t say I have old time favorite TV shows because TVs were unknown where I lived.
 I either experienced it first hand, heard or read about it months later or heard it over the BBC when the signal came through!

 I love forests and woodlands.
 Grew up surrounded by well known forests in historical locations.
 My heart was, is and will forever be in the woodlands I used to roam with my grandfather.
 He retired to become a Hunt Master – the old fashioned kind with horses and hounds.
-He trained his horses the same way he had trained them for years as a member of the Cadre Noir at Saumur.
-When I was old enough to sit steady on a horse, he taught me every riding trick in the book.

 While the music in the video is quite familiar, this tune plays in my mind on a constant loop.
-I was there for all the practice sessions because Grandpère was the solo player in his band but as a Chasseur Alpin, it was also his regimental music.
+I was there for all the practice sessions because Grandpère was the solo player in his band and as a Chasseur Alpin during his military days, it was also his regimental music.

 Today, I have deer walking through my little patch of woods.
 They are tame enough to snack on my flower beds at the front door.
 It takes me back beaucoup de years.